nystudio107/craft-seomatic/docs/docs/advanced.md

 ### Frontend Templates GraphQL queries

-SEOmatic an provide you with the frontend templates such as `robots.txt`, `humans.txt`, etc. as well:
+SEOmatic an provide you with the front-end templates such as `robots.txt`, `humans.txt`, etc. as well:

 ![Screenshot](./resources/screenshots/seomatic-graphql-frontendtemplates-query.png)